-Minimum and Maximum: Emergency Removal, 10 day OSS (out of school suspension) with a recommendation to the superintendent the student be expelled from school -AND- any additional penalties as outlined receiver of any such weapon; any firearm muffler or firearm silencer; or any destructive device.
+Minimum and Maximum: Emergency Removal, 10 day OSS (out of school suspension) with a recommendation to the superintendent the student be expelled from school -AND- any additional penalties as outlined be used for cutting, slicing, or stabbing.

 RULE 2.
 Possession, Use or Transmission of Firearms, Knives, Other Weapons: No students shall possess, use or transmit any kind of firearm, look-alike firearm, knife, razor, mace, pepper spray, lighters or any item that can be considered a weapon or used as a weapon, including, but not limited to chains, handcuffs, brass knuckles, explosive devices, ice picks, swords, tasers, or box cutters.